sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 8: Run the sample app

-1. Right select on the **Contoso.Apps.SportsLeague.Web** project, and select **Publish**.
+1. Right-click on the **Contoso.Apps.SportsLeague.Web** project, and select **Publish**.
 Follow the steps to deploy the updated application to the Microsoft Azure Web App.

     Launch a browser outside of Visual Studio for testing if the page loads in Visual Studio.